-A framework for healing the core wound at the heart of mankind and each of us
+A framework for healing the mother wound at the heart of mankind and each of us

 Our society doesn’t have an accepted sense of some kind of mother wound that we all suffer from, individually or collectively.
 The reason is simple: it’s so painful that we’ve buried it under enough emotional concrete that we’re no longer aware of it.
 Through unawareness we avoid the responsibility for healing it.

 Yet, if we embark upon a journey to wholeness, we eventually chip our way through that emotional concrete and encounter it.
-The mother wound dates back to the dawn of patriarchy and accounts for our separation from nature, from each other and, ultimately, from ourselves.
+This core wound dates back to the dawn of patriarchy and accounts for our separation from nature, from each other and, ultimately, from ourselves.

 “The first intimations of nonbeing may have been the breast or mother as absent.”